 - More transparent in appearance than wax

-- Sticks on wet surface and better than before
+- Sticks on wet surfaces and better than before

 - Consists of Biomedical-Grade Silicone

 - Contains a moisture-activated adhesive layer

 - Creates a barrier between braces and soft tissue of the mouth

 - Help reduce pain and irritation by protecting gums and cheek from rough metal braces